-Her son, Frank, died in her arms in 1938 after breaking his neck in a diving accident, having survived the accident but succumbing to pneumonia while hospitalized.
+Her second born son, Frank, died in her arms in 1938 after breaking his neck in a diving accident, having survived the accident but succumbing to pneumonia while hospitalized.

 In the 1950's she met and married Josef 'Joe' Szczebak from Nashua, New Hampshire.
 They moved into the first floor of the two-family home of her son, Anthony, his wife Mary, and their children, located on Somerset Street in Springfield, Massachusetts.
 Joe passed away in 1961.

 She was not only a hard working woman, but also very religious saying the Rosary daily and attending Mass at Holy Name Church in the Forest Park section of Springfield.

 While living on Somerset Street, before her son bought his first car, and to save bus fare, she would regularly walk from her home to Chicopee, Massachusetts to visit her friends, a distance of over six miles one way.

 Her grandson, Frank, was fortunate enough to be asked by his dad to move downstairs to live with her when she was in her seventies, keeping her company and making sure nothing happened to her.

 While living with her, he was often regaled at the dinner table with stories of her youth, struggles in Poland and her early days in the United States, inculcating in him the virtues of hard work, self-reliance, and love of family.